In this guide we’ll look at the best kitchen timers.

 H&S Kitchen Timer Digital Cooking Timer Review

-The H&S Kitchen Timer is another strong contender for the best kitchen timer.
+The H&S Kitchen Timer is the best kitchen timer on the UK market.
 It has a seriously loud alarm so you’ll never overcook your food, while the large LCD screen means you can see the time left at a glance.

 This timer can be put anywhere in your kitchen.
 It’s self standing and magnetic so can be stood on a worktop, stuck to the fridge or hung using the hook.
 The countdown is up to 99 minutes and 59 seconds making it great for slow cooking.